luis-reyes/arithmetic-calculator-fe/README.md

   - `store`: Contains Vuex store modules.
   - `router`: Contains Vue Router configuration.
   - `assets`: Contains static assets such as images and CSS files.

+## Improvements

+- Implement user profiles to allow users to update their information.
+- Enhance the UI with more visually appealing styles and animations.
+- Implement error logging and monitoring to track application errors and performance.
+- Add unit tests and integration tests to ensure the reliability of the application.
+- Optimize API requests by implementing caching mechanisms.